 Since 1993, Virginia has had eleven U.S. House of Representatives seats, and control of the majority has flipped four times.

-The Hokies football team sustained a 27-year bowl streak beginning in 1993.
+The Hokies football team sustained a 27-year bowl streak between 1993 and 2019.

 The Richmond Kickers of the USL League One have operated since 1993.

-In 1997, "Carry Me Back to Old Virginny" was retired as the state song due to its nostalgic references to slavery.
+In 1997, "Carry Me Back to Old Virginny" was retired as the state song due to its references to slavery.

 Since 1998, the air quality in Virginia has statistically improved.